WordPress/plugin-check/docs/creating-a-static-check.md

 }
 ```

-## Add the Check to the Plugin Checker
+## Adding the Check to the Plugin Checker

-In order to run the check as part of the Plugin Checker process, it needs to be added to the Plugin Checker's list of available checks.
+To include the check as part of the Plugin Checker process, it must be added to the Plugin Checker's list of available checks.

-- If you're contributing to the actual plugin checker, add the check to the list in the `Abstract_Check_Runner::register_checks()` method.
+- If you're contributing to the Plugin Checker, add the check to the list in the `Abstract_Check_Runner::register_checks()` method.
-- If you're implementing a check in code outside of the actual plugin checker, use the `wp_plugin_check_checks` filter, as seen in the example below.
+- If you're implementing a check in code outside of the Plugin Checker, use the `wp_plugin_check_checks` filter, as seen in the example below.

 ```php
 add_filter(